There are multiple ways to increase your membership renewal rate.

 - Reduces lapsed memberships – Of course, the ultimate goal is to reduce lapsed memberships, and auto-renewals help by addressing one of the top reasons members fail to renew: simply forgetting.

-To kick off your auto-renewal option, first decide when you will activate the auto-renewal option in your AMS.
+To kick off your auto-renewal option, first decide when you will activate the auto-renewal option in your association management software.
 Let your members know the option is coming and when it will be available.
 When the option is tested and live, let members know the option is available.
 Continue to promote the option year-round.

 Also, create an “about auto-renewal” page on your website that includes details about your auto-renewal option.
 Be sure to link to the page from your membership renewal communications.